 The following interactive feature presents CSSP’s equity journey, internal progress towards better centering equity and anti-racism across all of our work, and plans for our future.
 Click through the presentation to see where where we are, where we’ve been, where we’re going, and we will move forward together to advance equity.
 Want to work together?
 Email us at equity@CSSP.org for more information.

-CSSP works with a broad range of partners and on a variety of projects, including short and long-term engagements, workshops, coaching, meeting design and facilitation, and preparing presentations and other materials.
+CSSP works with a broad range of partners and on a variety of projects, including short and long-term strategic engagements, workshops, coaching, meeting design and facilitation, and developing written briefs and policy solutions.
 We use our expertise to provide assistance on racial equity, becoming an anti-racist organization, and improving organizational capacity to address racial inequity.

 Some of our offerings include: